AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 To maintain consistency with the geometric usage of the term *simplex*: a simplex with $k+1$ chains is called a $k$-simplex or a $(k+1)$-chain simplex[^simplex-approx].
 In a $k$-simplex, each simplex-chain has $k$ reflections (one reflection for each of the other simplex-chains).
 A $k$-simplex has, in total, ${k+1} \choose 2$ reflections.

 [^simplex-maths]: The name is taken from geometry (particularly: the higher-dimensional kind).
 A simplex, for a given dimensionality, is the uniquely simplest polytope; e.g., a line in 1D space, a triangle in 2D space, a tetrahedron in 3D space, etc. A $k$-dimensional simplex is known as a $k$-simplex.
-As shown in \autoref{fig:simplexes}, the 2D projection of a $k$-simplex is identical to a diagram of all possible mutual reflections between $k+1$ blockchains, where each chain is represented by a vertex and each mutual reflection is represented by an edge.
+As shown in \autoref{fig:simplexes}, the 2D skew orthogonal projection of a $k$-simplex is identical to a diagram of all possible mutual reflections between $k+1$ blockchains, where each chain is represented by a vertex and each mutual reflection is represented by an edge.

 [^simplex-approx]: \textbf{NB:} I will ignore this distinction for $k \gg 1$.